-Metropolitan Water Reclamation District of Greater Chicago, Illinois
+Metropolitan Water Reclamation District of Greater Chicago (IL) [Sewer]

-The 'AAA' bond ratings and Issuer Default Rating (IDR) reflect the Metropolitan Water Reclamation District of Greater Chicago's (the district) 'Very Strong' financial profile in the context of its 'Very Strong' revenue defensibility and 'Very Strong' operating risk profile, both assessed at 'aa'.
+The 'AAA' bond ratings and IDR reflect the Metropolitan Water Reclamation District of Greater Chicago's (the district) 'Very Strong' financial profile in the context of its 'Very Strong' revenue defensibility and 'Very Strong' operating risk profile, both assessed at 'aa'.
 The district's leverage, measured as net adjusted debt to adjusted funds available for debt service (FADS), was very low at 7.6x in 2023 (FYE Dec 31).

 Leverage is anticipated to reverse a recent trend of declines, increasing to 10.0x by 2028 in Fitch's Analytical Stress Test (FAST) rating case.
-This increase in leverage reflects the district's ongoing robust capital expenditures, largely funded by debt, while reflecting moderating personal property replacement tax (PPRT) revenue, which has been a significant source of revenue in recent years.
+This increase in leverage reflects the district's ongoing robust capital expenditures, largely funded by debt while reflecting moderating Personal Property Replacement Revenue (PPRT) which has been a significant source of revenue in recent years.

-Fitch Ratings also considers the district's leverage in the context of the service area's (generally Cook County) resource base.
-As such, its direct long-term liabilities approximate 1.2% of total personal income (2022 income data).
+Fitch also considers the district's leverage in the context of the service area's (generally Cook County) resource base.
+From this vantage, its direct long-term liabilities approximate 1.2% of total personal income (2022 income data).
 When combined with the district's ability to levy taxes to pay debt service and operations, this expanded view of leverage supports the 'AAA' ratings.